marionhardy/hydra-regen/README.md

 Subclustered to only neurons in order to study neuron subtypes and appearances throughout regenaration.
 Allows for FindMarkers between clusters and timepoints.

+Filtered to neurons only and re-clustered:

 -    PCA, UMAP at 0.025 resolution
+-    New cluster attribution (9 neuronal cell types)
--    Subgrouped per timepoints
+-    Subgrouped per timepoints and per regenerating organ (head vs foot)
+-    Plotting of cell population number over time (head vs foot)
--    Transcription factor of interest expression
+-    Transcription factor of interest expression: Feature plot and clustered dotplot

 ## Nota Bene